KonstantinaStrantzali/FreshNow-food-corner/README.md

 * A large amount of code came from the Code Institute, Boutique Ado Mini Project Walkthrough by Chris Zielinski.
 * The core functionality of FreshNow all  taken from the Boutique Ado project.
 * Django Documentation.
-* Stackoverflow for help figuring out django error codes, and searching for bug fixes.
+* Stackoverflow for looking up any question about django error codes and bug fixes.
-* Python Package Index for customizing a country list django-countries.
+* Django-countries PyPI.

 ### Acknowledgements